No Products in the Cart

 Image Source: Flickr

 Then, of course, you will need to decide whether to build your new rifle from parts kits or disparate parts.
-But, you should be aware that while purchasing individual, disparate, parts may be less expensive than purchasing parts kits, the differences in tolerances may not always allow the various parts to mate without alteration.
-Whereas, if parts kits are purchased and, especially if they are all purchased from the same manufacturer, then they are far more likely to fit together without alteration.
+But you should be aware that while purchasing individual, disparate, parts may be less expensive than purchasing parts kits, the differences in tolerances may not always allow for various parts to mate without alteration.
+Whereas, if parts kits are purchased and especially from the same manufacturer, they are far more likely to fit together without alteration.

-There are certain essential tools you will need to perform the assembly as well as several tools that are not absolutely necessary but, are extremely helpful to have.
+There are certain essential tools you will need to perform the assembly, as well as several tools that are not necessary but are extremely helpful .
 However, for the scope of this article, we will focus on the tools absolutely essential to assembling an AR-15 rifle.

-Therefore, to start with, although they are not necessarily considered tools, you will need both a flat workspace such as a workbench or table and, a sturdy vice.
-Of course, the purpose of the work bench is that you will have a significant number of parts to keep up with and, the purpose of the vise is to hold your first, absolutely essential, tool; an AR-15 Vice Block which is specifically designed to tightly grip an upper receiver without damaging it.
+You will need both a flat workspace, such as a workbench or table, and a sturdy vice.
+Of course, the purpose of the work bench is that you will have a significant number of parts to keep up with, and the purpose of the vise is to hold your first, absolutely essential, tool – an AR-15 Vice Block that is specifically designed to tightly grip an upper receiver without damaging it.

 Image Source: Flickr

-Next, assembly of an AR-15 rifle requires the seating of a significant number or roll pins and, while they most certainly can be seated using standard punches, the fact is that the flat surface of a standard punch does not mate very well with a roll pin.
-Therefore, a far better solution is to purchase a set of roll pin punches from Brownells which have a small, half-round, protrusion on the end which mates with the hole in the center of a roll pin and prevents the punch from sliding off of the pin.
-Plus, in addition to a set of roll pin punches, a specialized Bolt Catch Pin Punch is necessary to drive the Bolt Catch Roll Pin straight without damaging the surrounding metal due to its contoured design which rides over the raised portion of the magazine well.
+Next, an assembly of an AR-15 rifle requires the seating of a significant number or roll pins and, while they most certainly can be seated using standard punches, the flat surface of a standard punch does not mate very well with a roll pin.
+Therefore, a far better solution is to purchase a set of roll pin punches from Brownells that have a small, half-round protrusion on the end, which mates with the hole in the center of a roll pin and prevents the punch from sliding off of the pin.
+In addition to a set of roll pin punches, a specialized Bolt Catch Pin Punch is necessary to drive the Bolt Catch Roll Pin straight without damaging the surrounding metal due to its contoured design which rides over the raised portion of the magazine well.

-Last, you will need to secure the Castle Nut on the Receiver Extension Tube (aka buffer tube) to prevent it from rotating and thus, you can either use Loctite or, you can stake it with a center punch such as the Starett 264E Center Punch.
-In addition, you will also need a small, combination, brass/nylon hammer to stake the Castle Nut pin and to drive the roll pins.
+Last, you will need to secure the Castle Nut on the Receiver Extension Tube (aka buffer tube) to prevent it from rotating and thus, you can either use Loctite or stake it with a center punch, such as the Starett 264E Center Punch.
+You will also need a small, combination, brass/nylon hammer to stake the Castle Nut pin and to drive the roll pins.

-Furthermore, you will need a Stock Wrench to tighten the Receiver Extension (aka buffer tube) and, the Castle Nut on the Receiver Extension, as well as an AR-15 Multi-Tool to tighten the barrel nut and, unless you are absolutely determined to make building your AR-15 as difficult as possible, you should also purchase a Brownells Pivot Detent Installation Tool or, otherwise be prepared to spend a significant amount of time on your hands and knees looking for your detent!
+Besides, you will need a Stock Wrench to tighten the Receiver Extension (aka buffer tube), the Castle Nut on the Receiver Extension, as well as an AR-15 Multi-Tool to tighten the barrel nut.
+And, unless you are absolutely determined to make the building your AR-15 as difficult as possible, you should also purchase a Brownells Pivot Detent Installation Tool, or otherwise be prepared to spend a significant amount of time on your hands and knees looking for your detent!

-Last, but not least, you will need one other essential tool called a Headspace Gauge which is absolutely essential for positioning the barrel such that the shoulders of the chamber are precisely the right distance from the bolt face to prevent accidental case failure.
+Last, but not least, you will need one other essential tool called a Headspace Gauge, which is absolutely essential for positioning the barrel so that the shoulders of the chamber are precisely the right distance from the bolt face to prevent accidental case failure.

-So, while you may have heard it said that an AR-15 rifle can be assembled with nothing more than a punch and, although that statement is essentially true, attempting to do so would be like attempting to play eighteen holes of golf with nothing but a putter or a driver in your golf bag!
+So, while you may have heard that an AR-15 rifle can be assembled with nothing more than a punch and, although that statement is essentially true, attempting to do so would be like attempting to play 18 holes of golf with nothing but a putter or a driver in your golf bag!

-Consequently, although it does cost more to purchase the correct tools to do the job, having the correct tools to assemble you AR-15 makes the assembly process so much easier than most gunsmiths would not even consider doing without any of them!
-Plus, with only nine tools being absolutely essential for assembling an AR-15, you will not need to purchase a 100 drawer mechanics tool chest to hold them all!
+Consequently, although it does cost more to purchase the correct tools to do the job, having the correct tools to assemble your AR-15 makes the assembly process much easier.
+Plus, with only 9 tools being absolutely essential for assembling an AR-15, you will not need to purchase a 100 drawer mechanics tool chest to hold them all!